kipcole9/money/README.md

    * `Money.known_current_currencies/0` returns the ISO 4217 currency codes currently in use
    * `Money.known_historic_currencies/0` returns the list of historic ISO 4217 currency codes
    * `Money.known_tender_currencies/0` returns the list of ISO 4217 currencies known to be legal tender
-   * `DigitalToken.tokens/0` to return a map of the known ISO 24165 digital tokens.
+   * `DigitalToken.tokens/0` returns a map of the known ISO 24165 digital tokens.

 3. Money arithmetic can only be performed when both operands are of the same currency.